xsolla/pay-station-sdk/README.md

 </pre>
 </td>
 <td>
-Returns user balance data – whether there are sufficient funds to complete the payment.
+Returns user balance data to determine whether there are sufficient funds to complete the payment.
 </td>
 </tr>